 Reasonable but probably wrong.
 Or at least not necessarily right.
 Consider this thought experiment.

-So we set about analyzing these twenty ‘gifted’ individuals.
+To answer this question we set about analyzing these twenty ‘talented’ individuals.
 After looking at hundreds of variables, we discover that all twenty have quite conservative political views and think Brexit was a good idea.
 Is it reasonable to say that being conservative and voting for Brexit are good predictors that you may be an exceptional tosser?

 Obviously not.
 If we repeated this test we would get a different group of twenty people with different shared characteristics.
 We know the experiment will always produce around twenty people who toss ten heads in a row, purely down to the function of probability theory.
 These twenty people represent our bullet holes and our subsequent analysis is our attempt to draw targets around them.